Skip to content

 The closest thing to having your own private sauna in Toronto.
 Element offers one barrel sauna and one cold bath, on the quiet rooftop of an East End residence.
 Because it’s private, this is a place you can sauna in Toronto without clothes (please sit on a towel though!)

-Access to the sauna is for one or maximum two people, by advance booking.
+Access to the sauna is for one, two or three people by advance booking.
 18+ only.

 Hours: Sessions available Wednesday to Sunday, morning, afternoon or early evening.